Continuing Education Activity

 Uterus/Cervix

-The midline and parasagittal views are utilized to demonstrate the uterus from the fundus to cervix.
-The addition of transverse views allow for a complete assessment of size and contour, and the anatomy can be evaluated for abnormalities such as masses, typically benign leiomyomas.
-The uterine endometrial cavity may show contents of variable echogenicity if obstructed (e.g., from cervical stenosis in an older woman status post radiotherapy or a child with hematometrocolpos).
-Otherwise, the walls are coated, and the endometrial lining is visualized with a different echogenicity than the rest of the uterus often varied by hormone levels, patient age, and time in the menstrual cycle.
-[5] Classically the endometrial lining is echogenic with a trilaminar morphology in the first half of the menstrual cycle or proliferative phase.
-In the cycle’s second half (secretory phase) the lining is homogeneously echogenic.
-The thickness of the endometrial lining in a postmenopausal patient should measure no greater than 5 mm (unless treated with tamoxifen).
-Endometrial myomas or endometrial polyps or other masses may account for a prominent endometrial cavity, particularly in postmenopausal patients with unexplained bleeding.
-[6][7] US can help assess the endometrial contents via fluid injected thru the cervix, a methodology known as hysterosonography performed with transvaginal ultrasound.
+The midline and parasagittal views are utilized to demonstrate the uterus from the fundus to the cervix.
+The addition of transverse views allows for a complete assessment of size and contour, and the anatomy can be evaluated for abnormalities such as masses, typically benign leiomyomas.
+The uterine endometrial cavity may show contents of variable echogenicity if obstructed (eg, from cervical stenosis in an older woman status post radiotherapy or a child with hematometrocolpos).
+Otherwise, the uterine walls are covered, and the endometrial lining is visualized with a different echogenicity than the rest of the uterus, which often varies by hormone levels, patient age, and time in the menstrual cycle.[5]
+Classically, the endometrial lining is echogenic with a trilaminar morphology in the first half of the menstrual cycle or proliferative phase.
+The lining is homogeneously echogenic in the cycle’s second half (secretory phase).
+The thickness of the endometrial lining in a postmenopausal patient should not measure >5 mm (unless treated with tamoxifen).
+Endometrial myomas, endometrial polyps or other masses may account for a prominent endometrial cavity, particularly in postmenopausal patients with unexplained bleeding.[6][7]
+Ultrasound can help assess the endometrial contents via fluid injected through the cervix, a methodology known as sonohysterography performed with transvaginal sonography (TVS).

 Ovaries

-The adnexa includes the ovaries, fallopian tubes, and their associated vasculature and soft tissue support structures.
-The ovaries appear almond shaped, typically lateral to the uterus and anterior to the internal iliac vasculature.
-Ovarian morphology, including the presence and number of contained follicles/cysts, vary with age, endocrine function, and time in the menstrual cycle.
-Knowledge of normal volumes for various ages are important when evaluating a patient for ovarian torsion.
-[8] Torsed ovaries can enlarge to 3 to 4 times normal ovarian volume.
+The adnexa includes the ovaries, fallopian tubes, and associated vasculature and soft tissue support structures.
+The ovaries appear almond-shaped, typically lateral to the uterus and anterior to the internal iliac vasculature.
+Ovarian morphology, including the presence and number of contained follicles/cysts, varies with age, endocrine function, and time in the menstrual cycle.
+Knowledge of normal volumes for various ages is important when evaluating a patient for ovarian torsion.[8]
+Torsed ovaries can enlarge to 3 to 4 times the normal ovarian volume.
 The contralateral ovary allows for size comparison.
 Pelvic inflammatory disease may enlarge both ovaries, but usually to a far less extent than the unilateral enlargement seen in ovarian torsion.
-Transvaginal US allows for better analysis of adnexal mass morphology by utilizing higher US frequencies.
+TVS allows for better analysis of adnexal mass morphology by utilizing higher ultrasound frequencies.[9]

 Adnexa/Other Structures

-Pelvic US can assess other structures within the pelvis.
-Hernias in the inguinal region or into the labia or canal of Nuck may be seen.
 Fallopian tubes may appear as dilated fluid-filled tubes (hydrosalpinx) due to obstruction, usually as a sequela of chronic infection.
-Unusually a fallopian tube may torse without concomitant ovarian torsion.
-Free fluid can also be demonstrated in the [abdomen and] pelvis.
-Triangular echoless areas particularly in the posterior cul de sac may be due to ascites or simply be physiologic fluid.
-Fluid with heterogeneous echogenicity or septation suggests a more complex component such as hemorrhage, infection, or proteinaceous fluid.
-Various other pathologies including appendicitis, diverticulitis, and gastrointestinal malignancy such as appendiceal mucoceles can also be visualized at times.
-[9]
+Unusually, a fallopian tube may torse without concomitant ovarian torsion.[10]
+A complex adnexal cyst or mass may be indicative of an ectopic pregnancy.
+Pelvic ultrasound can assess other structures within the pelvis.[11]
+Hernias in the inguinal region or into the labia or canal of Nuck may be seen.[12]
+Free fluid can also be demonstrated in the abdomen and pelvis.
+Triangular echoless areas, particularly in the posterior cul de sac, may be due to ascites or be physiologic fluid.
+Fluid with heterogeneous echogenicity or septation suggests a more complex component, such as hemorrhage, infection, or proteinaceous fluid.
+Various other pathologies, including appendicitis, diverticulitis, and gastrointestinal malignancy, such as appendiceal mucoceles, can also be visualized at times.[13]

 Male Pelvis

 Ultrasound use for the male pelvis is limited.
 The presence of free abdominal fluid can be assessed.
 Undescended testes in the groin and hernias can be seen using high-frequency linear array transducers.
-Magnetic resonance imaging is supplanting transrectal imaging for the evaluation of the prostate and seminal vesicles.
-TA US can allow visualization of the dilated urethra in posterior urethral valves, and occasionally a valve itself can be seen in real time.
+Magnetic resonance imaging is supplanting transrectal sonography (TRS) for the evaluation of the prostate and seminal vesicles.
+Transabdominal sonography (TAS) can allow visualization of the dilated urethra in posterior urethral valves, and occasionally, a valve itself can be seen in real-time.
 Inferiorly angled midline views are most helpful.
-The transperineal US can also be utilized for the diagnosis of posterior urethral valves.
+Transperineal sonography (TPS) can also be utilized to diagnose posterior urethral valves, assess pelvic floor muscles, and guide prostate biopsy.[14][15]

 Indications

-- Examination of the normal pelvic contents including the uterus, ovaries, and adnexal structures.
+- Diagnostic examination of the female pelvic organs, including the uterus, ovaries, and adnexal structures.

-- Masses palpated on physical examination can be further evaluated with US.
-Some commonly palpated masses include large ovarian tumors, congenital abnormalities of uterine shape (often noted in pregnancy), and uterine fibroids.
+- Masses palpated on physical examination Some commonly palpated masses include large ovarian tumors, congenital abnormalities of uterine shape (often noted in pregnancy), and uterine fibroids.

-- Patients who present with pelvic pain can be evaluated by US.
-Often the diagnoses of pelvic inflammatory disease, ovarian torsion, ectopic pregnancy, and normal pregnancy are made.
-Less often during pelvic US, appendicitis, inflammatory bowel disease, or diverticulitis is diagnosed.
+- Pelvic pain Often, the diagnoses of pelvic inflammatory disease, ovarian torsion, ectopic pregnancy, and normal pregnancy are made with the help of pelvic ultrasound.
+Less often, during pelvic ultrasound, appendicitis, inflammatory bowel disease, or diverticulitis is diagnosed.
+Please see StatPearls companion resources, "Ectopic Pregnancy, Ultrasound," and "Pregnancy Ultrasound Evaluation," for more information.

-- Abnormal vaginal bleeding can be related to possible pregnancy, known pregnancy, menses, precocious puberty, and postmenopausal bleeding.
+- Abnormal vaginal bleeding Possible pregnancy, known pregnancy, menses, precocious puberty, and postmenopausal bleeding can be evaluated.

 - Evaluation for appropriate positioning of an intrauterine device.[17]

-- In the male patient, pelvic US can evaluate the prostate and seminal vesicles.
-The prostate, particularly when looking for malignancy, is best assessed with a transrectal probe.
+- Evaluation of the prostate and seminal vesicles in the male patient The prostate, particularly when looking for malignancy, is best assessed with a transrectal probe.[19]

 Contraindications